Making sure that his belongings had arrived in his room, Kaidus decided to look around the estate.

 “What are you doing in here?” the boy questioned.

 “Watching.”
 He answered without moving his eyes, as if to stare right though the older boy’s body.

 “Servants are not allowed into the courtyard unless attending to someone.
 You should know that already.”

 The implication was all well and true enough, even in his best clothing, Kaidus looked out of place.
 The older boy must have thought him to be a new servant boy and sought to remind him.

 “Sorry, but I am not a servant.”
 Kaidus replied.

 “If you are not a servant, then I am not the First son of Lord Lucos, and heir of house Drenolh.”
-The older boy replied with a wry smile.
-His friends laughing at the quip.
+The older boy replied with a wry smile as his friends laughed at the quip.

 “Looks like little servant boy here thinks very highly of himself.”
-The new boy mocked, his eyes laughing, as two more boys blocked his sides.
+The new boy mocked, his eyes laughing as two more boys blocked the sides.